-Disability Pride Brighton draws 3,000-strong crowd!
+Disability Pride Brighton draws over 3,000 - The Health Lottery

 The third annual Disability Pride Brighton event was a smash hit, with more than 3,000 people attending in July 2019!
 The event is organised to raise awareness of the diversity and value of disabled people, whether they have visible or invisible conditions.
 The event’s volunteering programme, which allows more people to get involved, was funded through Health Lottery South East.